 Deaf ywam Arua 2010 Dts graduate Aguta Godfrey, Business and Afministration Degree

-Deaf YWAM Arua 2010 DTS graduate, Aguta Godfreycalled in to show me the Business and Administration Degree DHU practically encouraged him to persevere with and complete.
+Deaf YWAM Arua 2010 DTS graduate, Aguta Godfrey, called in to show me the Business and Administration Degree DHU practically encouraged him to persevere with and complete.

 Well done Godfrey.